Sapphichat/Documentation/docs/protocol/endpoints/index.md

 ### ID

-IDs in the API must be **UUIDv4**, they must be unique across the entire system.
+IDs in the API must be **UUIDv4** and unique across the entire system.

 !!! warning
-    For federation, your instance must verify if the received ID is an **UUIDv4**.
+  For federation, your instance must verify that any received ID is a valid **UUIDv4**.

 ### HTTP Methods